sleeperh/Intelligent-Dipstick/README.md

 ## Getting Started

-### Download and Install Source Code
-1. Download the project zip and extract it in a folder of your choice.
-2. Within the Intelligent-Dipstick-main/src folder are two subfolders: Capstone_Sensors and Capstone_Gateway.
-Move Capstone_Sensors and Capstone_Gateway folders to the computer's Arduino folder, typically C:\Users\YourUserName\Documents\Arduino
-3. Follow the rest of the instructions outlined below

 ### Parts Needed
 * 1 Blues Wireless NoteCarrier-AF with Notecard
 * 1 ESP32 Dev Kit C v4